Holden Special Vehicles: Nameplates

-The HSV ClubSport or Clubsport is a full size sports sedan that has represented the brand's highest volume seller since its introduction in 1990.
+The HSV ClubSport is a full size sports sedan that has represented the brand's highest volume seller since its introduction in 1990.
 It was based on the mainstream Commodore range and has been the entry-level HSV model except between 1995 and 1998, when that role was filled by the Manta range.
 In 1999, HSV introduced a higher specification known as the "R8".
 The Clubsport has been built over the following series: